 Overcharging can put a criminal defendant in serious jeopardy, because if a defendant who is overcharged refuses to accept the state’s plea bargain offer, that defendant conceivably could be found guilty on all counts and face years in prison – unjustly.
 Prosecutors use the possibility of multiple criminal convictions to persuade criminal defendants to accept the plea bargains they offer.

 Most crimes are not anything like what you see on television or in the movies.
 Most crimes are not puzzles, and most criminals are nothing like “masterminds.”
 The overwhelming majority of everyday thefts, frauds, robberies, and assaults are investigated easily, and those investigations almost always lead quickly to a suspect who is in fact guilty.
+If the arrest was in Missouri, Criminal Defense Lawyers in Missouri may be able to help.

 Because the law requires a prosecutor to share evidence with a defense attorney prior to a trial, if you are charged with a crime, your defense lawyer can usually determine – before a trial begins – whether or not there is enough evidence to convict you.